 Note: In any statistical report released to the public, only aggregated data is reported.
 No taxpayer-specific data is released, ensuring that taxpayer privacy is protected.

-When you register for a Certificate of Authority through the Online Permit Assistance and Licensing (OPAL) Web site, the system will help you select the correct code based on the choices you make in a series of drop-down boxes.
+When you register for a Certificate of Authority through the NYS License Center, the system will help you select the correct code based on the choices you make in a series of drop-down boxes.
 The NAICS code you choose should be the one that most closely relates to your principal business activity.
 Your principal business activity is that which generates your greatest New York State gross sales.